showmik/intisarbnaim.github.io/cs-02-why-c-sharp/index.md

 ## Why learn C# when there are so many other programming languages?

 First of all, congratulations on choosing a popular language such as C#.
 Rest assured you will never regret your decision to learn the language.
-If you want to become a good .NET developer or work with Unity, there is no good alternative to C#.
+If you want to become a good .NET developer or work with Unity, there is no alternative to C#.

 The following are other reasons why learning C# is a good idea: